Women's Health (magazine): History

-Bauer Media Australia and New Zealand published women's Health's Australian edition.
-In July 2020, Bauer Media's Australia and New Zealand operations were acquired by the Sydney investment firm Mercury Capital, which put the magazine on a "pause" in the region due to "declining advertising revenue and travel restrictions caused by the COVID-19 pandemic."
+Bauer Media Australia and New Zealand published Women's Health's Australian edition.
+In July 2020, the Sydney investment firm Mercury Capital acquired Bauer Media's operations in Australia and New Zealand.
+This paused the magazine's production in the region due to "declining advertising revenue and travel restrictions caused by the COVID-19 pandemic."

-The Polish edition, launched in 2013, ceased publication in 2023.
+The Polish edition launched in 2013 and ceased publication in 2023.

-Health DVDs and books
+DVDs and books

-The editors at Women's Health have worked together to produce DVDs marketed to aid in weight loss, toning, and physical conditioning.
-Some of their DVDs include Look, Better Naked, Ultimate Abs Workout, The Tone-up Workout, The Wedding Workout, and Train for Your Body Type.
+Women's Health has also produced DVDs marketed for weight loss, toning, and physical conditioning.
+The DVDs include Look Better Naked, Ultimate Abs Workout, The Tone-up Workout, The Wedding Workout, and Train for Your Body Type.

-The Women's Health editors have also published health and fitness books in conjunction with DVDs.
-Titles include The Women's Health Diet, The Big Book of Exercises, The Big Book of Abs, Look Better Naked, and Six Weeks to Skinny Jeans.
+The DVDs also have accompanying health and fitness books.
+Titles include: The Women's Health Diet, The Big Book of Exercises, The Big Book of Abs, Look Better Naked, and Six Weeks to Skinny Jeans.